webxdc/store/ARCHITECTURE.md

     - Receive updates to the app index
     - Searching the app index
     - Downloading apps
-    - Sharing an app to a chat ("installing")
+    - Sharing an app to a chat

 Upon receiving a message or a `webxdcStatusUpdate` the bot will use the map-like `chat_to_chat_type` database table